Generic Name: alprazolam (al PRAY zoe lam)

 Xanax may also be used for purposes not listed in this medication guide.

 Do not drink alcohol while taking Xanax.
 This medication can increase the effects of alcohol.
-Xanax may be habit-forming and should be used only by the person for whom it was prescribed.
+Alprazolam may be habit-forming and should be used only by the person for whom it was prescribed.
 Keep the medication in a secure place where others cannot get to it.
+Do not take opioid medication (such as hydrocodone, morphine, oxycodone or other similar medications) while taking Xanax, unless your doctor has specifically instructed you to do so.
+The combined use of opioids and Xanax can lead to excessive tiredness, difficulty or slowed breathing, coma, or death.

 Before taking this medicine

-It is dangerous to try and purchase Xanax on the Internet or from vendors outside of the United States.
+It is dangerous to purchase Xanax on the Internet or from vendors outside the United States.
 Medications distributed from Internet sales may contain dangerous ingredients, or may not be distributed by a licensed pharmacy.
-Samples of Xanax purchased on the Internet have been found to contain haloperidol (Haldol), a potent antipsychotic drug with dangerous side effects.
-For more information, contact the U.S. Food and Drug Administration (FDA) or visit www.fda.gov/buyonlineguide.
+The sale and distribution of Xanax outside the U.S. does not comply with the regulations of the Food and Drug Administration (FDA) for the safe use of this medication.

 You should not take Xanax if you have:

-if you are also taking itraconazole (Sporanox) or ketoconazole (Nizoral); or
+if you are also taking itraconazole or ketoconazole; or

 kidney or liver disease (especially alcoholic liver disease);